HCL-TECH-SOFTWARE/domino-c-api-docs/docs/reference/Func/OSLoadLibrary.md

 program at run time.
 For example, C API programs can use OSLoadLibrary to load Notes import/export libraries.

+We now only build/support versions of Windows that have SetDllDirectory so no need to check the version of the OS.
+Just need to check, if it's enabled via notes.ini or if it's not disabled as we have turned it on by default.

 **Parameters :**
 Input :
 LibraryName  -  File name of the executable program library module to load.